University Staff Directory The University of Adelaide Australia

 Mr Adam Kilpatrick

-Adam is a third year Ph.D candidate in the Spatial Information Group, Landscape Sciences, School of Earth and Environmental Sciences, The University of Adelaide.
+Adam is a Ph.D candidate in the Spatial Information Group, School of Biological Sciences, The University of Adelaide.
 His Ph.D project title is:

 "Rangeland condition monitoring using remotely sensed cross-fence comparisons"